seiszhang/ucerf3-etas-results/2019_07_18-ComCatM7p1_ci38457511_InvertedSurface_ShakeMapSurface-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/02/04 11:14:03 UTC, 7 months after the simulation start time.
+Last updated at 2020/02/12 00:33:47 UTC, 220.9 days after the simulation start time.

-Total matching ComCat events found: 2219
+Total matching ComCat events found: 2230

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*